Harry Johnston: Later years

-In 1896 in recognition of this achievement he was appointed Knight Commander of the Order of the Bath (KCB), but afflicted by tropical fevers, transferred to Tunis as consul-general.
+In 1896, in recognition of this achievement, Johnston was appointed Knight Commander of the Order of the Bath (KCB), but afflicted by tropical fevers, he transferred to Tunis as consul-general.
 In the same year, he had married the Hon.
 Winifred Mary Irby, daughter of Florance George Henry Irby, fifth Baron Boston.

-In 1899 Sir Harry was sent to Uganda as special commissioner to reorganize the administration of that protectorate after the suppression of the mutiny of the Sudanese soldiers and to end an ongoing war with Unyoro.
+In 1899, Sir Harry was sent to Uganda as special commissioner to reorganize the administration of that protectorate after the suppression of the mutiny of the Sudanese soldiers and to end an ongoing war with Unyoro.
 He improved the colonial administration, and concluded the Buganda Agreement of 1900, dividing the land between the UK and the chiefs.
 For his services in Uganda, he received the Knight Grand Cross of the Order of St Michael and St George (GCMG) in the King's Birthday Honours list in November 1901.
 Also in 1901, Johnston was the first recipient of the Royal Scottish Geographical Society's Livingstone Medal, and in the following year he was appointed a member of the council of the Zoological Society of London.
 He received the honorary degree Doctor of Science (D.Sc.) from the University of Cambridge in May 1902.
 The Royal Geographical Society awarded him their 1904 Founder's Medal for his services to African exploration.

-In 1902 his wife gave birth to twin boys, but neither survived more than a few hours, and they had no more children.
-His sister, Mabel Johnston, married Arnold Dolmetsch, an instrument maker and member of the Bloomsbury set, in 1903.
+In 1902, his wife gave birth to twin boys, but neither survived more than a few hours, and the couple had no more children.
+Johnston's sister, Mabel Johnston, married Arnold Dolmetsch, an instrument maker and member of the Bloomsbury set, in 1903.

-In 1903 and in 1906 he stood for parliament for the Liberal Party, but was unsuccessful on both occasions.
-In 1906, the Johnstons moved to the hamlet of Poling, near Arundel in West Sussex, where Harry Johnston largely concentrated on his literary endeavours.
+In 1903 and in 1906, Johnston stood for parliament for the Liberal Party, but was unsuccessful on both occasions.
+In 1906, the Johnstons moved to the hamlet of Poling, near Arundel in West Sussex, where Johnston largely concentrated on his literary endeavours.
 He took to writing novels, which were frequently short-lived, while his accounts of his own voyages through central Africa were rather more enduring.

+Speaker at David Livingstone Centenary event in 1913

+At the event in March 1913 in the Royal Albert Hall celebrating the centenary of the birth of David Livingstone, Johnston expressed his feelings about what he termed the "inadequate consideration" shown to Livingstone during his lifetime and the "stupidity" preventing the publication of his journals.

+Illness and death

-Harry Johnston suffered two strokes in 1925, from which he became partially paralysed and never recovered, dying two years later in 1927 at Woodsetts House near Worksop in Nottinghamshire.
+Johnston suffered two strokes in 1925, from which he became partially paralysed and never recovered, dying two years later in 1927 at Woodsetts House near Worksop in Nottinghamshire.
 He was buried in the churchyard of St Nicholas, Poling, West Sussex, where there is a commemorative wall plaque within the nave of the church designed and cut by the Arts and Crafts sculptor and typeface designer Eric Gill who lived in nearby Ditchling.